nasa/cumulus/docs/upgrade-notes/rds-phase-3-data-migration-guidance.md

 2. Cumulus recommends that you regularly backup your Cumulus RDS database.
 The frequency will depend on each DAAC’s comfort level, datastore size, and time available but we recommend regular backups. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html

-3. Invest future development effort in data validation/integrity tools.
-Each DAAC has different procedures and requirements here.
-Each DAAC should maintain procedures for validating their Cumulus datastore against their current holdings.
+3. Invest future development effort in data validation/integrity tools and procedures.
+Each DAAC has different requirements here.
+Each DAAC should maintain procedures for validating their Cumulus datastore against their holdings.

 ## Running a Granule Migration